retorquere/zotero-better-bibtex/site/index.md

 # Configuration

 The Better BibTeX configuration pane can be found under the regular Zotero preferences pane, tab 'Better Bib(La)TeX'.
 You can get also there by clicking the Better BibTeX "Preferences" button in the addons pane.
+A full explanation of all available preferences can be found [here](configuration.html).

 # Installation (one-time)